chardbres/first-heroku-app/README.md

     You will be sent an activation email, so be sure to check your inbox so that you can activate your account.
 1. Install the Heroku Command Line Tools:
-   - On macOS, run `brew install heroku`.
+   - On macOS, run `brew install heroku/brew/heroku`.
-   - On Ubuntu, run `sudo snap install heroku --classic`.
+   - On Ubuntu/WSL, run `curl https://cli-assets.heroku.com/install.sh | sh`.
 1. **Login to Heroku** by running `heroku auth:login` from the console and providing your Heroku credentials when asked.
 Once you log in, if you're prompted to add these credentials to your keychain, say yes. *You will not be able*